NCAR/lmod_webapp/README.md

 reg_expression.py (Where the bulk of text processing and organization of content is handled.)

-test_js_dict.py (Test code to see what structure could be implemented and accepted as json for the simpletree on the frontend.)
+test_js_dict.py (Test code to see what structure could be implemented and accepted as json for the simpletree on the frontend.
+Can be used for practice runs.)

 text_cleaner.py (Used at one point to parse the text.
 Currently unneeded.)